awsautomation/dev-picluster/README.md

 The server will send commands to be executed on the agents nodes.
 The agent should be installed on each host in the cluster.

 ```
-export picluster_config='/root/picluster/config.json'
 cd agent
 npm install
 node agent.js
 ```
-Modify picluster_config to the exact location of the PiCluster configuration file.

 ## Web Console Installation

 The web console will send commands to the server that will run commands or gather information from the agent nodes.

 ```
-export picluster_config='/root/picluster/config.json'
 cd web
 npm install
 node webconsole.js
 ```
-Modify picluster_config to the exact location of the PiCluster configuration file.

 ## Configuring and using the client "pictl"